 Executive Oath of Office

 The Constitution of the United States, Article II, Section 1, Clause 8

-George Washington was inaugurated with a speech of 1,419 words on the balcony of the Federal Hall in New York City, and uttered “so help me God” having placed his hand on the Bible hastily and randomly opened to Genesis 49:14, and then then kissed the Bible upon which he took his oath.
+George Washington was inaugurated with a speech of 1,419 words on the balcony of the Federal Hall in New York City and uttered “so help me God” having placed his hand on the Bible hastily and randomly opened to Genesis 49:14, and then kissed the Bible upon which he took his oath.
 His inauguration for his second term was only 135 words.

 In 1861, thirty thousand people listened to Abraham Lincoln‘s inaugural speech of 3,628 words, which was then sent to newspapers over the telegraph.
 The last words of his speech were received two hours after the new President began the speech.